 January 2012 – Professors Dhandapani (“DV”) Venkataraman (Chemistry), Scott Auerbach (Chemistry), Scott Garman (Biochemistry), and Bob Zimmermann (Biochemistry) collaborate to launch iCons 2 with sections in Biomedicine/Biosystems (health of people, health of the planet) taught by Bob and Scott G., and Renewable Energy taught by Scott A. and DV.
 The iCons Mentoring Program is also launched, wherein iCons 2 students work with and mentor iCons 1 students.
 This program eventually morphs to “The iCons Forum: Of, By, and For iCons Students.”

 May 2012 – The Renewable Energy Debate, the final project in iCons 2 Renewable Energy, debuts to a packed house of iCons students and faculty in the Integrated Science Building auditorium.
 Teams argue for Wind, Nuclear, and Solar energy.
-By an audience pre/post vote, the Wind Team wins the First Annual Energy Debate in a landslide.
+By an audience pre/post vote, the Wind Team wins the Inaugural Energy Debate in a landslide.

 January 2013 – Professors Ned Young (Biology) and Mark Tuominen (Physics) launch iCons 3 Laboratory with sections in Biomedicine/Biosystems (taught by Ned) and Renewable Energy (taught by Mark).
 The iCons 3 Biomed lab follows the pedagogy of the Biology 383H course developed by Prof. Elsbeth Walker, entitled “Gene and Genome Analysis,” developed in 2005-2006 with Howard Hughes Medical Institute funding.
 The iCons 3 Energy lab is funded by the National Science Foundation grant awarded in January 2012.